inspec/inspec-habitat/docs/resources/habitat_service.md

 ### release

 String.
-The release number of the package that supports the Service, as assigned by the packager.
-These values are always Strings, but are 14-digit timestamps.
+The release number of the package that supports the service, as assigned by the packager.
+These values are always strings, but are 14-digit timestamps.
 See also [version](#version).

 ```ruby
 describe habitat_service(origin: 'core', name: 'httpd') do